mmul-it/training/Kubernetes-From-Scratch/Containers-Query-Registry.md

 1. Given this registry:
    - Host: `https://www.mmul.it:5000`
    - User: `dockertraining`
-   - Pass: `l3tstr41n`
+   - Pass: `l3tstr41n`\
    Use `curl` to extract the list of the available images.
-2. Do the same by using [the python script registry.py](https://github.com/andrey-pohilko/registry-cli/).
+2. Do the same using [the python script registry.py](https://github.com/andrey-pohilko/registry-cli/).

 ## Solution